Osama-Elshimy/01_Udemy_HTML_and_CSS/README.md

-# CSS Challenge #3.
+# Layouts Challenge #2

-In this challenge, I added CSS border-box properties in order to build a layout using *floats*.
+In this challenge, I replaced _floats_ properties with their _flex_ counterparts in order to build the same layout.